 Types of ADHD Paralysis

-Let’s break it down into common types:
+Let’s break down ADHD Paralysis types:

 - ADHD mental paralysis: With ADHD, your thoughts scatter or freeze, making decision-making incredibly hard.

-- ADHD choice paralysis: A person with ADHD has too many options yet he is unable to make a decision.
+- ADHD choice paralysis: A person with ADHD has too many options, yet he is unable to make a decision.

 End the Emotional Pain.
 Get Your Life Back.